Religious Education

 Assessment is via regular checking of students’ books, as well as a number of more formally set and assessed tasks throughout the year within each topic.
 Each student will be provided with targets for development.
 Assessment folders and cover sheets are used for self, peer and teacher assessment in KS4.

-AND apply these religions to two areas of study chosen from the three below.
+AND apply these religions to the two areas of study below.

 Students sit TWO papers.
 There are four sections within each paper with a combination of structured questions (worth 25%) and extended open-response/critical thinking.
 (Worth 75%)